All about Mougins Village

 Gastronomy

-Mougins - The jewel of gastronomy in Provence
+Mougins - The gastronomic jewel of Provence

 With its unique location in the rolling hills near Cannes and a history rich in culinary heritage, Mougins has become a must-see destination for food enthusiasts from around the world.